ledbetni/StatBot/README.md

 ### Installation

-1. Invite Stabot to your Discord server by clicking on this https://discord.com/api/oauth2/authorize?client_id=1159784834458206278&permissions=277025512512&scope=bot(#).
+1. Invite Statbot to your Discord server by clicking on this https://discord.com/api/oauth2/authorize?client_id=1159784834458206278&permissions=277025512512&scope=bot(#).
 2. Ensure you have the necessary permissions on your Discord server to add bots.
-3. Follow the on-screen instructions to authorize Stabot on your server.
+3. Follow the on-screen instructions to authorize Statbot on your server.

 ### Configuration

-- Use `$stabothelp` for help using Statbot.
+- Use `$statbothelp` for help using Statbot.

 ## Commands